Cream cheese frosting is my favourite frosting of all time! It's smooth and creamy with just a little bit of tang.

 - Add the icing sugar, lemon juice, and vanilla.
 Beat on low speed until the sugar is somewhat incorporated (about 1 min).
 Increase the speed to high and beat until very pale and thick (about 5 minutes).

-- If the frosting is too thick, add 1 tsp more lemon juice at a time until you have reached the desired consistency.
+- If the frosting is too thick, add 1 teaspoon more lemon juice at a time until you have reached the desired consistency.
 If frosting is too thin, add more icing sugar as needed.
 Frosting will set firm in the refrigerator.

 - The frosting will last 5 days after being used to frost cakes/cupcakes.